hstreamdb/docs/docs/en/guides/write.md

 - **HRecord**: You can think of an hrecord as a piece of JSON data, just like the document in some NoSQL databases.
 - **Raw Record**: Arbitrary binary data.

+## End-to-End Compression

+To reduce transfer overhead and maximize bandwidth utilization, HStreamDB supports compression of written HStream records.
+Users can set the compression algorithm when creating a `BufferedProducer`.
+Currently HStreamDB supports both `gzip` and `zstd` compression algorithms.
+Compressed records are automatically decompressed by the client when they are consumed from HStreamDB.

 ## Write HStream Records